 Another specialization includes ophthalmic plastic surgery, which pertains to cosmetic surgery involving the eye area, tear glands, and eyelids.
 You may also find ophthalmologists who specialize in adult or child eye care.
 Others choose to specialize in vision correction surgery, ophthalmic surgery, or age-related eye conditions.

 If surgery is necessary to treat a patient’s condition, an ophthalmologist will operate on the patient’s eyes, usually with a laser.
 They may also get rid of cataracts, correct a person’s nearsightedness, and transplant a cornea.
 Some situations may also require an ophthalmologist’s expertise in surgically removing tiny debris in a patient’s eye perhaps due to an accident, and help in growths or tumors on a patient’s ocular nerve.

 Design a treatment plan

 Using laboratory tests, an eye doctor can diagnose an eye problem and develop a treatment plan.
 Depending on their condition, a patient may be required to undergo vision therapy or rehabilitation exercises.
+If you are afraid of laser surgery for your eye problem you can take alternative treatment that does not use lasers like Visian ICL surgery.
 There are also instances when ophthalmologists will recommend a neurologist, chemotherapist or endocrinologist to their patients.
 Similarly, medical doctors in other fields may request their patients to have an eye examination, especially when they suffer from an underlying condition that can affect their vision.

 Help recognize other health problems